hlynch/Bayesian2020/Week-15-lecture.Rmd

 ##Variable selection for nested models

 If you have a comprehensive model with many covariates, and your interest is in paring this down to a smaller set of covariates to make the most parsimonious model, that you can use another trick developed by Kuo and Mallick.
-This procedure is described in nice detail by Darren Wilkinson on his blog, which I have posted on Bb for you to read.
+This procedure is described in nice detail by Darren Wilkinson on his [blog](https://darrenjw.wordpress.com/tag/selection/).

 ##Prior-data conflict